 Shuguang (Rose) Wang, M.A.

-Associate Lecturer of Mandarin Chinese; Mandarin Chinese Section Coordinator
+Associate Lecturer of Chinese Language and Culture; Chinese Language and Culture Section Coordinator

 On Faculty since 2007

 Professional interests include comparative study of Chinese and American culture and education, CFL (Chinese-as-a-Foreign-Language) teaching in America, designing and evaluation of college CFL program and curriculum, and ESL (English-as-a-Second-Language) instruction and teaching strategies in China.
 Personal interests include different languages and cultures, music, ethnic foods, cooking, gardening, and spending family time together.

 M. A., Teaching Chinese as a Second Language, 2020

 M. A., Missions and Intercultural Studies/TESOL, 2001

 - ESL and CFL Teaching Methodologies

 - Compare and Contrast Chinese and American Education